wp-plugins/vat-ecsl/readme.txt

 Added support for EU VAT Assistant for WooCommerce from Aelia Added notices that VAT plugins must be installed and activated

+= 1.0.8 =

+Fixed the tests to confirm the existence of the Lyquidity plugin (EDD) or the Simba or EU VAT Assistant plugin (WooCommerce)

 == Upgrade Notice ==